 To get an apartment in Ipanema, you’ll need to pay on average R$ 17.000 ($4500) per square foot.
 This iconic beach area attracts thousands of visitors every year and is probably the best place to socialize in the whole city.
 Given the high real estate prices, it’s home to Rio’s rich and famous, as well as some of the best, high-end luxury hotels and restaurants.
 But even if you’re on a budget, you can still walk around and meet some people at the beach.

 Lagoa – a place surrounded by a lagoon

-Gávea – the center of nightlife, culture, and architecture
+Gávea – the centre of nightlife, culture, and architecture

 To live here, you’d need to pay around R$ 14.000 ($3700) per square foot.
 Gávea is mostly a residential area and it’s one of the most prestigious spots in Rio.
 It’s green, calm, and boasts some of Rio’s most impressive villas.
 There are many beautiful places to explore here.
 For example, Instituto Moreira Salles, the PUC university campus and some great bars and restaurants.

 Jardim Botânico – the green area of Rio de Janeiro

 Here things get a bit more affordable with properties averaging about R$ 13.000 ($3500) per square foot.
-Jardim Botânico neighborhood contains the green lungs of the city.
+Jardim Botânico neighbourhood contains the green lungs of the city.
 With a large botanical garden, another beautiful park and parts of Tijuca forest, this is a perfect spot for nature lovers.

 As you can see, living in top spots in Rio is far from cheap.
 But this shouldn’t stop you from exploring them as a tourist.
 Just add them to your list of attractions and plan for a beautiful, sunny day ahead.